ansys/pymapdl/doc/loading_results.rst

     # save as a binary vtk xml file
     result.save_as_vtk('beam.vtu')

 The vtk xml file can now be loaded using ParaView.
 This screenshot shows the nodal displacement of the first result from the result file plotted within `ParaView <https://www.paraview.org/>`_.
-Within the vtk file are two point arrays (``NodalResult`` and ``NodalStress``) for each result in the result file.
+Within the vtk file are two point arrays (``NodalResult`` and ``nodal_stress``) for each result in the result file.
 The nodal result values will depend on the analysis type, while nodal stress will always be the node average stress in the Sx, Sy Sz, Sxy, Syz, and Sxz directions.

 .. image:: ./images/paraview.jpg